 Puzzle Post subscribers can have jigsaws sent to them monthly, every three months, every six months, or once a year depending on their level of enthusiasm.
 They can select what degree of difficulty they’d prefer (500 pieces for beginners, 1000 pieces for the more experienced and more than 1000 pieces for expert puzzlers).
 And if they’re tired of putting together boring landscapes or old paintings they can specify categories that interest them, which will inform their next puzzle arrival.
 There’s “art” and “flowers and gardens”, “cars”, “food and drink”, and “fantasy”.

-The couple’s favourite puzzles this month depict the Beatles during their Sgt Pepper’s phase, some very cute puppies, a Parisian love scene and Mickey Mouse (Disney puzzles are $10 extra).
+The couple’s favourite puzzles this month depict the Beatles during their Sgt Pepper’s phase, some very cute tigers, a kitsch map of Australia and Mickey Mouse (Disney puzzles are $10 extra).

 “When we launched Bookabuy four years ago we had no idea it would be so successful,” says Chris.
 “But I think its success is a testament to the fact people still love that real-life, tactile experience that digital just isn’t able to replicate.
 Whether it’s a paperback or a jigsaw puzzle, our customers love receiving a parcel at their door each month and the anticipation and excitement of not knowing what’s inside.”